senior dog in grass

 How can osteoarthritis be treated?

-If you think your pup has osteoarthritis, it’s important to schedule an appointment with your vet for a clinical evaluation so they can assess and diagnose.
-Detecting and intervening early can slow down disease progression and help make a difference in your dog’s quality of life.
-Fortunately, there are several treatment options to help with the management of osteoarthritis symptoms, including joint pain, joint function, and mobility issues.
-Joint supplements, acupuncture, and weight management with exercise modification are a few common treatments.
-Galliprant®, a first-of-its-kind targeted NSAID, might also be an option for your pet.
-If you have an Optimum Wellness Plan, osteoarthritis is a great topic to bring up at your next Virtual Visit or in-office appointment.
+If you think your pup has OA, it’s important to schedule an appointment with your vet so they can assess and diagnose.
+Detecting and intervening early can help make a difference in your dog’s quality of life.
+Fortunately, there are several treatment options to help alleviate pain and mobility issues your dog might be experiencing from OA.